 Duplicate the same circuit for another channel to make it a stereo amplifier.
 The same power supply at CON2 may be used for the second amplifier unit.

 Construction and testing

-An actual-size, single-side PCB for LME49710 audio amplifier is shown in Fig. 3 and its component layout in Fig. 4.
+A single-side PCB for the LME49710 based audio amplifier is shown in Fig. 3 and its component layout in Fig. 4.
 Power supply and amplifier units are separated by dotted lines where right side of the PCB is for the audio amplifier unit.
 A similar PCB can be used for the second amplifier unit.

 Fit VR1 and CON4 on the front side of the panel for volume control and audio input connections, respectively.
 Adjust VR2 to around 11 ohms.
 We have used 2-pin connector for audio input but you can use RCA female connector or stereo female socket for audio input and connect the music player/iPod/mobile.
 Enclose the setup in a small plastic box.
 Connect the transformer primary to 230V AC mains supply.

 Fig. 5 shows the audio output wave forms seen in an oscilloscope with audio input taken from the function generator.
 The wave forms you see are measured across the load of 7.5 ohms.

 Output impedance: 0.01-ohm